mateus-batista/spring-cloud-samples/README.md

 - The [admin-server] brings up an easy way to consult [actuator] services.

 # Installation
-This project has no extra external dependencys, you just need to import as a maven project.
+This project has no extra external dependencies, you just need to import as a maven project.
 # Starting
 For now, the project doesn't have a boot script so you need to do it manually.
 The boot order is: